Studio Faculty

 Meredith Parks, Director

 Meredith Parks was born and raised in Smithfield, Virginia and began her dance training at the age of 3 at Southside Ballet Studio under the direction of Leslie McGinn.
 While dancing at Southside Ballet Meredith performed at many community events, annual recitals, local competitions and in “The Nutcracker.”
 Upon graduation from Isle of Wight Academy Meredith performed as a dancer in The Lost Colony, America’s longest running outdoor drama, for two seasons.
-Meredith majored in dance at Radford University where she performed many lead roles in “The Nutcracker,” “Giselle,” and “Swan Lake.”
+Meredith earned a Bachelor's of Fine Arts in dance at Radford University where she performed many lead roles in “The Nutcracker,” “Giselle,” "Graduation Ball," and “Swan Lake.”
 Meredith graduated with honors from Radford University and moved to Charleston, South Carolina where she performed with The Charleston Ballet Theatre during their 2001 and 2002 seasons.
-Meredith attended the Graduate School at the College of Charleston and graduated in 2005 with a Master’s of Arts in Teaching.
+Meredith attended the Graduate School at the College of Charleston and graduated in 2005 with a Master’s of Arts in Teaching, Elementary Education.
 She taught third grade for two years and was excited to find an available position teaching dance in the public school system in Dorchester District 2.
-Meredith has served as a dance educator at Oakbrook Middle School for the past five years.
+Meredith served as a dance educator at Oakbrook Middle School for five years.
 She was awarded two $18,000 Arts Innovation Grants for arts related projects and has written several curriculum guides on both the local and state levels.
 Meredith received the honor of being named the Oakbrook Middle School “Teacher of the Year” in 2012.
+Meredith firmly believes in continuing education and is an active member of Dance Educators of America.
+She joined the “Ignite Dance Competition” staff as a judge/adjudicator in 2025.
 Meredith is overjoyed to be back in the studio where her love for dance began and blossomed.

 Leslie McGinn